grant overview

 Please read below for instructions to apply for entry into Phase 3.

-Phase 3 Registration Instructions:
+Phase 3 Registration Instructions

 Phases 1 and 2 of this grant program must be completed prior to pitching your business plan and individualized product formulation and development plan for entry into Phase 3.

-Submit your Phase 2 workshop certificate of completion to Madison Mehringer at mmehrin@purdue.edu for access to apply to pitch your product and individualized product production and / or business planning and development project plan for entry to Phase 3.
+Submit your Phase 2 workshop certificate of completion to Madison Mehringer at mmehrin@purdue.edu for access to apply to pitch your product and individualized product production and business planning and development project plan for entry to Phase 3.

 Important Notes: